 We often hear about fees and expenses, but until just a few years ago, did anyone even imagine how much fees altered the future value of an IRA?
 A retirement savings account?
-Now we are told yesterday that 3 large banks (Wells Fargo, JP Morgan Chase, and Bank of America) make over $1.5 billion on just checking account overdrafts in the first quarter of 2015 alone!
+Now we were told yesterday that 3 large banks (Wells Fargo, JP Morgan Chase, and Bank of America) make over $1.5 billion on just checking account overdrafts in the first quarter of 2015 alone!
 Their estimated fee intake for 2015 could be over $4.5 billion.
 How can that be?
-How can one simple segment of our economy make that level of money?
+How can a straightforward segment of our economy make that level of money?

 Just like in 2008, one wonders who is minding the store.
 Senator Warren from Massachusetts is very vocal about how some segments of our financial world might cause risk, yet these three large massive giant banks could book almost $5 billion in profit under her watch.
 Fees charged to checking account balances, money readily available to them for the taking.
 Senator Warren, could you possibly be focused on the wrong financial segment?

-Think of the mortgage market and how Wall Street marketed the mortgages of America, cut them into tiny little pieces, and resold them repeatedly.
+Please think of the mortgage market and how Wall Street marketed the mortgages of America, cut them into tiny little pieces, and resold them repeatedly.
 Sure, they were guaranteed but by whom?
-A company that could not afford to pay the claim without a US Government intervention of $800 billion.
+A company could not afford to pay the claim without a US Government intervention of $800 billion.
 What happens when the next crash comes?